 Pre-Retirement: WRS mortality rates for active members.
 Separate rates for males and females as appropriate.
-Sample rates are shown in the rate table at the end of Section V.
+Sample rates are shown in the rate table in Appendix A.

 Post-Retirement: WRS mortality rates for retired members.
 Separate rates for males and females as appropriate.
-Sample rates are shown in the rate table at the end of Section V.
+Sample rates are shown in the rate table in Appendix A.

 Post-Disability: WRS mortality rates for disabled members.
 Separate rates for males and females as appropriate.
-Sample rates are shown in the rate table at the end of Section V.
+Sample rates are shown in the rate table in Appendix A.

 3. Employee Turnover/Withdrawal: Ten-year select and ultimate rates of WRS.
 Separate rates for males and females.
-Ultimate rates after the tenth year are shown in the rate table at the end of Section V. Select rates are as follows:
+Ultimate rates after the tenth year are shown in the rate table in Appendix A. Select rates are as follows: